citp/privacy-policy-historical/b/be/bel/belk.com.md

 If this act changes in anyway, we will revise the Privacy Policy of belk.com to comply with all requirements of the Children’s Online Privacy Protection Act.

-### Linking to Third Party Web Sites
+**Linking to Third Party Web Sites**

 Belk.com may provide links to certain third party websites.
-This Privacy Policy applies only to activities conducted and personal information collected on belk.com When you provide information at one of the linked to third party sites, you are subject to that site's privacy policy.
+This Privacy Policy applies only to activities conducted and personal information collected on belk.com.
+When you provide information at one of the linked to third party sites, you are subject to that site's privacy policy.
 We encourage you to read that website's privacy policy before submitting any information if you have concerns about how information may be collected or used.

-### Notice to California Residents - Your California Privacy Rights
+**Notice to California Residents - Your California Privacy Rights**

 As a resident of California, under California law, you have the right to ask Belk, Inc. for a notice describing what personal information Belk, Inc. and belk.com may share with Belk-owned and controlled family of companies only for our direct marketing purposes.
 In this notice, we will outline exactly what categories of your personal information we may share, with whom and their contact information for your reference.
 Please send a written request to the following address: